A blooming town for tourism, Kingston is a popular hub for its historical value and natural beauty.

-If you are planning a trip to Kingston, NY, here is a list of things to do while in the city.
+If you plan a trip to Kingston, New York, here is a list of the best things to do in the city.

 Established in 1979, the Hudson River Maritime Museum is dedicated to preserving and researching the maritime history of the Hudson River and its tributaries.

-The museum houses a vast array of historic vessels, ship models, and lifeboats.
+The museum houses many historic vessels, ship models, and lifeboats.